The muon g-2 anomaly confronts new physics in $e^\pm$ and $\mu^\pm$ final states scattering: Conclusions

 \paragraph{Note added} As this paper was being finalised, the work~\cite{DiLuzio:2021uty} appeared which studied the possibility of reconciling the data driven and the lattice determinations of $\amhvp$ by invoking a light NP mediator that directly modifies $\shad$.
 The authors concluded that such a possibility is excluded by a number of experimental constraints.
 The NP effect explored in this work is of a completely different nature.
 As we have shown, it can not only reconcile the data driven and lattice determination of $\amhvp$, but it can also bring into agreement the KLOE and BaBar results for $\shad$.

-\acknowledgments We thank M. Raggi and T. Spadaro for discussions, and F. Piccinini and C.M.
+\acknowledgments We are indebted with G. Venanzoni for pointing out to us the KLOE12 luminosity independent determination of $\shad$~\cite{KLOE:2012anl} that triggered the revision of a first draft, and with S. M\"uller for valuable information on the KLOE12 analysis.
+We thank M. Raggi and T. Spadaro for discussions, and F. Piccinini and C.M.
 Carloni Calame for providing us with details on the BabaYaga event generator.
 LD thanks Olcyr Sumensari and Diego Guadagnoli for useful discussions.
 This work has received support by the INFN Iniziativa Specifica Theoretical Astroparticle Physics (TAsP).
 G.G.d.C. is supported by the Frascati National Laboratories (LNF) through a Cabibbo Fellowship, call 2019.
 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No. 101028626.